tffdev/Leafgem/README.md

 ## Development

+What are the main things we need for a Game Engine?
+Here's what I can think of off the top of my head.
+Each of the given features *could* be contained in a class which correlates to their purpose.

+**Control**
+[ ] Keypressing - *on_press*, *on_release* and *is_pressed*

+**Objects**
+[ ] Instance-based system.
+(Unique, contained object instances, derived from a template [class])

+**Sprites**
+[ ] Sprite animations + Breaking sprites up into sub-images

+**Audio**
+[ ] Oneshots
+[ ] Looping background music
+[ ] Audio fade in/out over time

+**Maps/Rooms**
+[ ] Background renderer
+[ ] Tileset renderer
+[ ] "Rooms", loadable, spawn objects in predetermined places

+## Contributing

-Chances are, you know Crystal better than I do.
-I'm creating this project as practice using the Crystal language.
+I'm not all that good with Crystal - I'm creating this project as practice using the Crystal language!

-Any and all contibutions to this engine are welcome and heavily appreciated, no matter how big or small.
-The aim is to give game devs a large and intuitive toolkit for making games!
+That means any and all contributions to this engine are welcome and heavily appreciated, no matter how big or small.
+The aim is to give creators an intuitive toolkit for making games!
+A bonus being a super speedy and easy engine.

-Currently, it's hard to say what the workflow of developing a game with this is going to be.

-Any ideas are welcome.
-Fork and work your magic!
+Any ideas are welcome!
+Fork, and work your magic!

 ## Contributors